Skip to Content

 Age can be a reason for developing memory loss.
 South Carolina's older population, especially people that live in rural areas, is growing quickly.
 So, we started building the USC Brain Health Network by targeting those areas of our state.

-We are currently growing our network by partnering with health systems and organizations statewide.
+We are currently growing our network by collaborating with health systems and organizations statewide.

-- Help patients and caregivers navigate the health care system
+• Helps patients and caregivers navigate resources and care

-Through the USC Brain Health Network, we are providing timely, quality memory care services to patients who may not receive them otherwise.
+Through the USC Brain Health Network, we are providing timely, quality cognitive screenings and evaluations for patients who may not receive them otherwise.

 We are committed to improving quality of life for patients, caregivers and communities alike.